ncbi-nlp/MedCalc-Bench/README.md

 ## Maintenance and Responsibility

-For any changes to this dataset, (i.e. adding new notes or calculators), we will update the REAMDE instructions, test_set.csv, and train_set.csv.
+For any changes to this dataset, (i.e. adding new notes or calculators), we will update the README instructions, test_set.csv, and train_set.csv.
 We will still keep older versions of these datasets in an `archive/` folder.
 We will also update train and test sets for HuggingFace as well.

 ## Acknowledgement